 As you move a control point, the surface will be "pulled" with it, as in the rightmost image above.
 To delete a control point, left-double-click on it and it will disappear.
 If you remove a control point, the surface is no longer pinned at that location, and so it will likely move.
 Note that undo does work for these control points.

 The power of Warp really comes from setting up sets of control points which allow you to create controllable deformations.
-In the example below I have added two more control points to the image above, and then moved all three to create a more complex shape.
+In the example below we have added two more control points to the image above, and then moved all three to create a more complex shape.

 Note that the effect of each control point is not strictly localized.
-In the leftmost image below I have added a single control point and then moved it upwards.
+In the leftmost image below we have added a single control point and then moved it upwards.
 Notice how the entire selection has moved upwards, including the tips of the ears, quite far from the nose.
-I can add more points to pin down the ears, limiting their movement.
+We can add more points to pin down the ears, limiting their movement.
 However, ultimately each control point affects the entire surface, so the entire selected area will change slightly.

 Warp also works with open boundaries.
 In the example below we have a meshed hexagon on the left.
 By dropping a few constraint points, we can deform it into a different shape.
 This can be used to create quite interesting forms, as shown on the right (perhaps a roof?).
 Note that currently it is not possible to deform the interior while keeping the boundary fixed.